BitBotFactory/MikaLendingBot/docs/configuration.rst

     - Default value: 300 seconds (5 minutes)
     - Allowed range: 1 to 3600 seconds
     - If the bot finishes a cycle and has lend orders to manage, it will change to active mode.

+- ``timeout`` is how long the bot waits for a response of a request

+    - Default value: 30 seconds
+    - Allowed range: 1 to 180 seconds

 Min and Max Rates
 -----------------